charigyang/3yp_monodepth/README.md

 	cd ..
 	```

-- CARLA Dataset is an original dataset I made while driving in CARLA driving simulator (http://carla.org/).
+- CARLA Dataset is an original dataset I gathered while driving in CARLA driving simulator (http://carla.org/).
 There are ~10k photos recorded across 5 maps.
-The splitted (80:20) data is available here:
+The splitted (80:20) data is available [here](http://carla.org/).
 ## Training
 The training scripts come with several options, which can be listed with the `--help` flag.
 ```bash